damiafuentes/DJITelloPy/README.md

 - [fully featured manual control using pygame](examples/manual-control-pygame.py)

 ### Notes
-- If you are using the ```streamon``` command and the response is ```Unknown command``` means you have to update the Tello firmware.
+- If you are using the `streamon` command and the response is `Unknown command` means you have to update the Tello firmware.
 That can be done through the Tello app.
 - Mission pad detection and navigation is only supported by the Tello EDU.
 - Bright environment is necessary for successful use of mission pads.
 - Connecting to an existing wifi network is only supported by the Tello EDU.
-- When connected to an existing wifi network video streaming is not available.
+- When connected to an existing wifi network video streaming is not available (TODO: needs confirmation with the new SDK3 `port` commands)

 ## Authors